space space space

 It’s true that some persons have a predisposition (a) to craving alcohol as a defense against emotional vulnerability or (b) to becoming addicted to alcohol once it is used as such a defense.
 And once addicted, such persons can be subjected to changes in body chemistry that are beyond their control.

 Still, if alcoholism is a disease, it’s an unusual one.
 A person with cancer, for example, can’t just wake up one morning and say, “You know, I’m sick of this illness.
 Today I’m going to stop having cancer.”
 And yet an alcoholic has to do almost precisely that.
 He or she has to say, “Today I’m going to stop drinking.
 And if I can’t do it myself, I will get into a treatment program that will force me to stop drinking.”
 In other words, treatment for alcoholism is behavioral.
 If you’re an alcoholic, your behavior has to change.
 You have to stop drinking.
-Then, once you have stopped running from the truth of your emotional pain, you can start the inner work of psychological and spiritual change.
-It’s all a matter of your personal responsibility, regardless of genetics or brain chemistry.
+Then, once you have stopped running from the truth of your emotional pain, you can start to see the spiritual matter clearly, and so you can start the inner work of psychological and spiritual change in regard to facing, and not running from, the lack of trust in God that underlies your addiction.
+It’s all a matter of your personal responsibility to God, regardless of any genetics or brain chemistry that have contributed to, but not caused, the addiction.

 Purging Disordered Desire